 "Thanks for the assist, Four."
 Joseph nodded.

-"Thank me later, Sir," Matt shouted over the juddering assault cannon.
+"Thank me later, Sir," Matt shouted over the juddering emplacement.
 "You've got about a minute before this gun runs bingo on ammo."

 "Understood, Four," Joseph was tapping new instructions into his Tac-Pad, "Keep them pinned for as long as you can; rally point now on your marker."